YNUneutrino/CAMAC-SourceCodes/README.md

 ## CAMAC Operation Codes
 We have CAMAC modules written below.
-This README tells us how to use and explains source codes in details.
+This README tells us how to use.

 ### General process
 - Change directory to ~/daq/src